Erasiel/algds-eng/exercises/09_graphs/exercises_09_graphs.md

 ### Exercise 5

-Implement breadth-first search.
-Use the example of Exercise 4 for guidance and the outline below with one of the `Graph` subclasses from Exercise 2.
+Using the outline below, implement breadth first search (BFS).
+Use the example of Exercise 4 and/or the lecture slides for guidance.
 The `BFSOut` type represents the properties of a vertex that are computed by the algorithm.
-Feel free to use this type in tracking the properties of vertices during the algorithm.

 ```py
 from typing import Dict